denpamusic/PyPlumIO/README.md

 ```

 ### Network and WIFI
-You can send network information to the regulator to be displayed on regulator's LCD as illustrated below.
+You can send network information to the regulator to be displayed on ecoMAX'es LCD.

-Currently it's used for informational purposes only and can be skipped altogether.
+Currently it's used for informational purposes only and can be safely ignored.
 ```python
 import pyplumio
 from pyplumio.constants import WLAN_ENCRYPTION_WPA2